brzaik/mh_bones/README.md

-mh_bones
+do_bones
 ========

-Minimalist Wordpress theme for mutablehorizon.com based on Bones theme.
+Dark, minimalist Wordpress theme based on the Bones theme.